 You may choose to participate in one, two, or all three categories.
 Of these categories, only step count and minutes of activity will be competitive categories that count toward leaderboard standings.
 Weight will be a secondary metric participants may choose to track; however, this will not be a competitive measure nor required.
 If individuals choose to track their weight, they have the option to track weight maintenance, loss, or gain, based on their personal or medical needs.

-Teams will be assigned to the following competition levels based on the average number of steps reported at registration by each member of a team.
+Teams will be assigned to the following competition levels based on the average number of daily steps or minutes of activity at the time of registration.
 Teams will compete within their assigned league throughout the competition.
-This organizing method seeks to create a fairer competition that accounts for how different professions at Duke may require more or less baseline steps day to day.

-• Silver League: less than 5,000 daily steps averaged by team at registration
+- Silver League: less than 5,000 average daily steps intended by team

-• Platinum League: 10,000+ daily steps averaged by team at registration
+- Platinum League: 7,001+ average daily steps intended by team

 There are three total categories you may participate in: step count, minutes of activity, and weight management.
 You may choose to enter one, two, or all three categories.